Welcome to my Southern Comets Website

 other comets:

-13P Olbers the other "once in a lifetime comet" reached magnitude 6 in July 2024 but is restricted to northerners from May to July.
+the other "once in a lifetime comet" reached magnitude 6 in July 2024 but was restricted to northerners from May to July.

 This NEW quarterly magazine is your ultimate cosmic companion, packed with news on science, astronomy,